 College football rules don’t differ from the NFL too much, but there is one big exception introduced reasonably recently.
 Indeed, the 2018-19 season created the ‘fair catching’ rule.

 With that in mind, any fair catch from a kick-off or free-kick between the goal line and the 25-yard line belonging to the receiving team is a touchback.

 EG: If a team calls a fair catch on their 20-yard line, the play is a touchback, so the ball goes to their 25-yard line.

 So, next time you’re asked, ‘what is a touchback in college football,’ you’ll think back to this article and thank us.
 Just think about how clever you’re going to sound.

 NFL Touchback Rule

-The main definition of the touchback rule is when ‘the ball is dead on or behind the goal line a team is defending, provided that the impetus comes from the opponent and that it is not a touchdown or an incomplete pass.’
+The primary definition of the touchback rule is when ‘the ball is dead on or behind the goal line a team is defending, provided that the impetus comes from the opponent and that it is not a touchdown or an incomplete pass.’